enigmatry/entry-angular-building-blocks/libs/entry-components/validation/README.md

 ## Microsoft WEB.API & NSwag configuration

-To configure your REST API (_Microsoft WEB.API_) so it returns _Bad Request_ response in uniform format we should decorate all end-points that trigger validation with `ProducesResponseType` attribute that mapps [ValidationProblemDetails](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.validationproblemdetails?view=aspnetcore-7.0) to _Bad Request_ responses:
+To configure your REST API (_Microsoft WEB.API_) so it returns _Bad Request_ response in uniform format we should decorate all end-points that trigger validation with `ProducesResponseType` attribute that maps [ValidationProblemDetails](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.validationproblemdetails?view=aspnetcore-7.0) to _Bad Request_ responses:

 ```csharp
 using Microsoft.AspNetCore.Mvc;